vishnteja/digital-forest/README.md

 1. If we can download the xml/html through APIs or scraping the web, we would choose this option.

 1. If xml/html is not possible, then we would try to download the PDF files.
+In this case, we would use a JAVA library called CERMINE (https://github.com/CeON/CERMINE) to convert PDF files to cermxml file before further analyzing with beautiful soup.

 ### Downloading from different publishers
 1. Elsevier - xml files, API is provided by publisher